 Doodles is a collection of 10,000 generative NFTs, featuring original art created by Martin, who produced hundreds of unique visual traits for the collection.

 However, the project ultimately followed in the footsteps of predecessors like CryptoPunks, Bored Apes, and Cool Cats by randomly mixing and matching these individual traits to create the full Doodles collection.

 62 of the 10,000 Doodles were hand-drawn by Martin, consisting of mascots, aliens, cats, skellys, and apes.

 The Doodles ecosystem also consists of other character types such as human-like, pickles, flames, flowers and ice creams.
 As with nearly all generative avatar collections, Doodles NFTs come in varying degrees of rarity.
 You can find an overview of the rarest types above.

 A particularly iconic Doodles trait is the Rainbow Puke face.
 It entered popular culture in 2023 when The Simpsons included their own version of a Doodles Rainbow Puke in their annual “Treehouse of Horror” episode.

 Doodles launched on Oct.
 17, 2021, at 0.123 ETH per mint.

-During the rollout of the project, Doodles tried something that had seemingly never been executed by a PFP project previously.
-About a month before the project went live for minting, the Doodles team closed the Discord when membership numbers had reached just over 1,000.
-This made it so that no new members could join, creating an extra level of exclusivity within the project’s community.
+During the project’s rollout, Doodles tried something that had seemingly never been executed by a PFP project.
+About a month before the project went live for minting, the team closed the Discord when membership numbers reached just over 1,000.
+This made it so no new members could join, creating extra exclusivity within the project’s community.